openkraken/website/docs/api/styles/layout.en-US.md

 ### align-content

-- Definition: When the flex member items are arranged in multiple rows, the arrangement of each row in the direction of the vertical axis is defined.
+- Definition: When the flex member items are arranged in multiple rows, it defines the arrangement of each row in the direction of the vertical axis.
 This attribute is invalid for single-line arrangement (flex-wrap: nowrap is set).
 - Property value: [flex-start | flex-end | center | space-around | space-between]
 - Reference: [link](https://developer.mozilla.org/zh-CN/docs/Web/CSS/align-content).

 ### align-self

-- Definition: Defines how a single flex member item in the flex container is arranged along the vertical axis to handle the blank part.
+- Definition: Defines how a single flex member item in the flex container is arranged in the vertical axis direction to deal with the blank part.
 - Property value: [flex-start | flex-end | cener | baseline | stretch]
 - Reference: [link](https://developer.mozilla.org/zh-CN/docs/Web/CSS/align-self).